 I’m sure that the family of the murdered Jewish student, Yankel Rosenbaum would welcome any explanations you can offer as to why the chief agitator in those riots is now worthy of a prestigious position on the MSNBC evening lineup.

-I also seem to recall that when the proverbial dust settled and Tawana’s adolescent fiction was exposed the same prosecutor that Ms. Brawly suggested had been one of her assailants successfully sued her and …. oh yes, Rev. Al Sharpton for defamation.
+I also seem to recall that when the proverbial dust settled and Tawana’s adolescent fairy-tale was exposed the same prosecutor that Ms. Brawly suggested had been one of her assailants successfully sued her and …. oh yes, Rev. Al Sharpton for defamation.

 Harari, a Jewish businessman, operated the clothing store on a 125th Street with a happy, loyal staff composed of African-Americans from the neighborhood.
 Mr. Harari was asked by his landlord, the black Pentecostal Church to evict his longtime sub-tenant, The Record Shop which was owned by a black person.
 After Harari informed the record shop owner that he could not continue to sublet the space, your new 6 o’clock anchor quickly organized demonstrations not against the Pentecostal Church, but against Harari.
 According to reputable sources, Rev. Sharpton told the demonstrators and the community of Harlem that “We will not stand by and allow them to move this brother so that some white interloper can expand his business.”

 One of the angriest protesters, Roland Smith, Jr., inspired by Rev. Al’s inflammatory rhetoric, walked into Freddie’s Fashion Mart of December 8th, shot several customers and set the store on fire before turning his gun on himself.
 I’m sure the families of the 7 employees of the Fashion Mart who died that day from smoke inhalation would like to understand why a person who was indirectly responsible for that nightmare is now considered a professional journalist that people can trust and turn to as a reliable source of news and information.